franchsli/whatsapp_clone_django/README.md

 - Redesign the login and register views (CSS).
 - Add chat wallpapers user CSS url for images and a JS color selector for colors.
 - Make the silence contact logic (booleand field [think it bro])
+- Check which apis are still necesary.

 ## Improvements

+- Use with statements in frecuently used field lookups in the HTML.
 - Implement a dynamic status length:
   - If its a photo 5 secs
   - if its a long text (more than 200 chars) 10 secs